-Smart grid is a complex machine that takes in input from multiple sources of data to efficiently distribute energy at a speed of light.
+A smart grid is a complex machine that takes in input from multiple sources of data to efficiently distribute energy at the speed of light.
 The complexity arises as a result of multiple data sources, which will complicate the power distribution process.
 The smart grid has to take into account user behavior, human responses, as well as intelligent and automated responses, gathered from the analysis of massive amounts of data.
-On top of that, the power companies and government will have to take decisions based on financial constraints and environmental requirements.
+On top of that, the power companies and government will have to make decisions based on financial constraints and environmental requirements.

 Cybersecurity and data privacy

 Another challenge faced by the energy industry during implementation is the prevention of damage to, exploitation of, unauthorized use of, and restoration of electronic information and communication systems.
 Companies are facing issues to ensure confidentiality, availability, and integrity of customer and operational data.
-Since the smart grid is a widely interconnected system, privacy is of significant concern for the power companies.
+Since smart grids are widely interconnected systems, privacy is of significant concern for power companies.
 The problem arises when assigning multiple levels of access to information for various stakeholders.